noelwelsh/shapeless-guide/src/pages/type-level-programming/dependent-types.md

 getRepr(Rect(Vec(0, 0), Vec(5, 5)))
 ```

-What we're seeing here *dependent typing*:
+What we're seeing here is called *dependent typing*:
 the return type of `getRepr` is dependent
 on types defined in its value parameters.
 Suppose we had specified `Repr`
-as type parameter on `Generic`
+as a type parameter on `Generic`
 instead of a type member:

 ```tut:book:silent